-GMAT, GRE, IELTS, PTE or TOEFL are a mandatory part of the documents required for the application process.
+GMAT, GRE, IELTS, PTE or TOEFL are mandatory parts of the documents required for the application process.
 Register for Leverage Live and commence with your preparations today.
-A few courses may ask for the online portfolio or assignment that takes place on Skype.
+A few courses may ask for an online portfolio or assignment that takes place on Skype.

 Gather other Documents

 LOR, SOP, bank statements, essays, updated resumes and official transcripts of previous academic degrees are also part of the supporting documents.
 Start collecting all the necessary documents to get ahead with your application process.

 Once you are qualified, collected all the documents and fulfilled the language requirements you are ready, to begin with, the application form.
 To secure your admission at the University of Brighton make sure you enter all your personal and professional credentials thoroughly.
 Later on, check the deadlines, and submit your saved application form at the right time to the university.